tpm2dev/tpm.dev.tutorials/Intro/README.md

 should reflect the totality of the code path taken to complete booting.

 Some PCRs are used to measure the BIOS, others to measure option ROMs, and others to measure the operating system.
+Each platform has a specification for which PCRs are used or reserved for what purposes.
 In principle one could measure the entirety of an operating system and all the code that is installed on the system.

 RTM can be used to ensure that only known-trusted code is executed, and that important resources are not unlocked unless the state of the system